 For a better experience, look into the eyes of the baby as it enhances your connection with the little one.
 It’s best to do the massage before bath as it washes away the extra oil or lotion without getting accumulated on the baby’s skin.
-Suitable time for massage is when the baby is active and well-rested.
+A suitable time for massage is when the baby is active and well-rested.
 As per experts’ advice, give a massage 45 minutes after a feed or 15 minutes before feeding the baby.

 2. Start with the legs

 Start the massage from the baby’s foot.
 Rub a few drops of oil or lotion on your palm and gently massage baby’s heels up to the toes with your thumbs.
-Give mild circular strokes to the baby’s foot and toes.
+Give mild circular strokes to the baby’s feet and toes.
 Do not pull any toe as you do for adults.
 Instead, give a gentle massage on the toes.
-Now lift a leg and make soft strokes starting from the ankle moving upwards to the thighs.
+Now lift a leg and make soft strokes from the ankle upwards to the thighs.
 Follow the same procedure for the other leg.

 3. Hand massage